onspot-tools/devlab/README.md

 This project contains the Docker files for building devlab and all the associated scripts (both for Linux and for Powershell).

 # Base devlab
 The base devlab starts a jupyter lab with Python, Julia and Javascript (Node.js) REPL.
 These languages will be available in every devlab, apart from specific other languages that devlab supports.
 Although there is no Jupyter interface, when devlab is used as a shell, you also have access to all the C/C++ developer tools: gcc, c++, make, cmake, etc.

+Since jupyter needs latex for exporting to pdf, texlive is also part of all devlabs.
+This means, base-devlab (and of course, any other devlabs that you use) can also double-up as your latex development environment!
+You can access all latex tools from the command-line - so shell into devlab to use Latex.
+If you rather prefer an IDE, [ViSual Studio Code (VSCode)](https://code.visualstudio.com/) offers a good development environment for working with Latex - we touch upon this in a later section below.

 THe shell version gives access to the command-line / REPLs of Python, Julia, nodejs (in the base devlab), and other tools based on the languages supported by your version of devlab.